Skip to content

 Frequently Asked Questions

-What happens to food waste in Georgia?
+How much food waste is produced in Georgia?

 Each year, 12 percent of the garbage produced in the state consists of food scraps and other wasted food, weighing in at over 800,000 tons.
 Nearly half of this food waste comes out of the greater Atlanta area.